-- Clinician: you are or will be documenting in an electronic record.
+- Clinician: you will most likely be documenting in an electronic record.

-- Manager: you are or will be responsible to assure your staff’s accurate and timely documentation in an electronic record.
+- Manager: you will most likely be responsible for your staff’s accurate and timely documentation in an electronic record.

-- Academic Educator: you are and will be facing curriculum redesign to assure student nurses are skilled in basic computer literacy and are oriented to your clinical site’s electronic records.
+- Academic Educator: you will most likely be facing curriculum redesign to help student nurses gain skills in basic computer literacy and are oriented to your clinical site’s electronic records.

-- Post-Academic Educator: you are or will be responsible for staff education EM/HR education programs and competencies.
+- Post-Academic Educator: you will most likely be responsible for staff education EM/HR education programs and competencies.

 - If your role relies on access to patient care data for analysis and trending, such as Quality Improvement Specialists, Case Managers, Risk Managers and Nurse Researchers, you do or will have a more efficient and functional data set available.

-- Nurse Informaticist: you are and will be in demand.
+- Nurse Informaticist: you will most likely be in a job that has good demand.

 Becoming an Informatics Nurse

 Some of the important aptitudes an informatics nurse develops and uses include literacy, communication, research, and computer skills.
 If you are have little training in those areas, but are interested in helping to solve the problems mentioned above, don’t despair.
 These skills are highly teachable and adoptable.
-Many experienced nurses have returned to school to successfully master the skills needed to become an informatics nurse.
+Many experienced nurses have returned to school to successfully master the skills needed to be confident when applying for jobs as an informatics nurse.

 “I didn’t even know how to use email five years ago,” jokes Sandra, a project manager who recently received her degree in nursing informatics from an online program.
 “Now I work with a team of medical software developers to improve the way our hospital handles patient records.
 It’s nice to feel that I’m making a difference to health care in a ‘big picture’ kind of way.”

-Nurse Informaticists are employed in hospitals and health systems, insurance companies, health information technology companies and consulting firms.
-Compensation can be quite high.
+Nurse Informaticists can be employed in hospitals and health systems, insurance companies, health information technology companies and consulting firms.
 Because this is a rapidly expanding field with widespread benefits, there is huge potential to blaze your own trail and make a real contribution to health care.
 Why not take the first step today?